pkmn/ai/src/static/projects.md

   - modification to UCB `n` required to differentiate between total number of trials vs. total number of times a node was available in an information set
-- compared to "cheating" (perfect-information) MCTS, a cheating ensemble variant, and determinized MCTS with fixed the number of iterations
+- compared to "cheating" (perfect-information) MCTS, a cheating ensemble variant, and determinized MCTS with fixed number of iterations
     - used a fixed pool of 6 Pokémon = reduced conmeta
     - potentially undervalues determinized MCTS because ISMCTS takes more resources